Topic for 2018

 - Relatedness to contemporary situation.

-Papers must be attached to an email to Paul Fields, email@example.com by January 16, 2017.
-The Calvinism Committee will select winners by March 15, 2017, from applicants who will attend college in the fall of 2017.
+Papers must be attached to an email to Laura Beer, email@example.com by February 1, 2018.
+The Calvinism Committee will select winners by March 15, 2018, from applicants who will attend college in the fall of 2018.
 All participants will be notified of their status by mail.

-If you have any questions regarding the Hugh and Eve Meeter Calvinism Awards for High School Seniors, please feel contact us.
+If you have any questions regarding the Hugh and Eve Meeter Calvinism Awards for High School Seniors, please feel free to contact us.